Irys-xyz/Irys-docs/pages/developer-docs/sdk/chunked-uploader/transaction-mode.md

 # Transaction Mode

 Transaction mode gives you more fine-grained control over the upload workflow.
-You can create and sign your transaction first, store it and then upload when it makes the most sense for your application.
+You can create and sign your transaction first, store it, and then upload when it makes the most sense for your application.

+## `uploadTransaction()`

 ```js
 uploader = bundlr.uploader.chunkedUploader; // recreate for each transaction